Ho Chi Minh City, Vietnam

-- It is more cost-effective to avail a tour package when visiting Cu Chi Tunnels or Mekong Delta.
+- It is more cost-effective to avail of a tour package when visiting Cu Chi Tunnels or Mekong Delta.
 I placed a link above for you to click.
 Most tours offered in the hotels are much more expensive.

-- Ho Chi Minh City is relatively an easy place to navigate.
+- Ho Chi Minh City is a relatively easy place to navigate.
 For solo travelers, you can simply use your grab and you can choose a “Grab Bike” because it is a lot cheaper as compared to a car.

 - Don’t forget to wear your most comfortable outfit and footwear.

 - Sunscreen, umbrella or cap could be very useful when visiting this City.